 Commercial solar panels: Costs, benefits & best installers

-An increasing number of businesses, nonprofits, and government agencies have already caught onto this fact: commercial solar is now estimated to account for close to a third of solar power generation in the U.S., after growing in size over 15 times between 2009 and 2021.
+It’s more common than you think.
+In fact, commercial solar is now estimated to account for close to a third of solar power generation in the U.S., after growing in size over 15 times between 2009 and 2021.

 Commercial solar is the term used to describe solar panel installations in the commercial and industrial (C&I) sector.